horthbynorthwest/CV/README.md

 #### Detail Oriented

-From proof reading important project documents, to cross checking multiple documents at the same time, get that consistent detail correct has been something honed under many film projects to the point where it's almost second nature.
+From proof reading important project documents, to cross checking multiple documents at the same time, getting that consistent detail correct has been something honed under many film projects to the point where it's almost second nature.
 This also comes across in my code; seeing how the whole code hangs together and also being able to trace a bug.

 ## Experience